ibm-cloud-docs/vpc/vpc-networking-concepts.md

 ## Data packet flows and the implicit router
 {: #data-packet-flows-and-the-implicit-router}

-Six different types of VSI data packet flows occur in a VPC.
+Six different types of virtual server instance data packet flows occur in a VPC.
 In ascending order of complexity, these flows are:

 * Intra-subnet, intra-host (same hypervisor)
 * Intra-subnet, inter-host